 relationships with neighbors, including unpleasant or dangerous ones.

-"foggy distance", for Russia - a zone of key economic, political and military interests.
-The essence of the Russian-American
+“foggy distance”, for Russia - a zone of key economic, political and military interests.
+The essence of Russian-American

-sign of friendliness.
+a sign of friendliness.
 However, the basic contradiction between the US and

 Russia has opposing views on the optimal role